Biker named Quick nearly killed himself in high-speed chase through Warsop

 He said: “Both offences in their own way are serious.

+“The dangerous driving was also appalling and nearly led to you killing yourself, while you could’ve quite easily killed someone else as well.”

-He imposed an 18-month jail term, suspended for two years, and ordered a rehabilitation activity requirement of up to 10 days as well as 150 hours of unpaid work.
+He imposed an 18-month jail term, suspended for two years, and ordered a rehabilitation activity requirement of up to 10 days as well as 150 hours’ unpaid work.

 Quick was banned from driving for two years and a confiscation order under the Proceeds of Crime Act will be heard on December 20.